 Jeffersonville in Clark County, Indiana — The American Midwest (Great Lakes)

 Location.
-38° 16.477′ N, 85° 44.542′ W. Marker is in Jeffersonville, Indiana, in Clark County.
-Marker is on Spring Street just north of East Court Avenue, on the right when traveling north.
+38° 16.235′ N, 85° 44.556′ W. Marker is in Jeffersonville, Indiana, in Clark County.
+Marker can be reached from Mulberry Street south of West Maple Street, on the left when traveling south.
+Located in Big Four Station Park.
 Touch for map.
-Located on the South/West lawn of "Warder Park" (just behind the 'bus stop') on Spring Street in Jeffersonville, Indiana.
-Marker is in this post office area: Jeffersonville IN 47130, United States of America.
+Marker is at or near this postal address: 301 Mulberry St, Jeffersonville IN 47130, United States of America.
+Touch for directions.